Arduino is a groundbreaking technology in the amateur electronics ecosystem.

 It basically created an entire industry, a movement, where there was none.

 I’m talking about the makers movement.
 Before Arduino existed, electronics was not fun and easy to learn as it is today, and there wasn’t a lot of resources around.
-It was something for professionals, and I know it because I studied electronics for years in my technical high school, and then at the polytechnic of Milan, but it was all work and no play.
+I studied electronics for years in my technical high school, and then at the polytechnic of Milan, but it was very serious, theoretical stuff and very little programming/fun.

 Arduino, right from the start, was specifically designed to be a learning device.
 This simple fact informs several of the design choices made by the original Arduino Core team.

-I won’t dive into the historic details and subsequent controversies that are well known, but you are free to check them out on Wikipedia.
+I won’t dive into the historic details, but you are free to check them out on Wikipedia.

-The key success factor of Arduino is that it’s completely Open Source.
+The key success factor of Arduino is that it’s completely Open Source, and it’s been one of the first to do so.
 The hardware is open source, and the software is open source.

 Plus, there’s a whole ecosystem around it of tools, libraries and educational resources that made it a great success.
 Before that, boards like that either were difficult to obtain, with material that was too technical, oriented at technicians rather than students.
 Arduino changed all that.
 The official website, https://www.arduino.cc/, is full of learning material, examples, tutorials, and hosts an active project hub and community forum.
 Plus, Arduino created an IoT cloud hub, to let you connect devices to the network.

-Over time the Arduino team released several different boards: Arduino Uno, Arduino Mega, Arduino Diecimila, Arduino Robot, Arduino Nano, Arduino Micro, Arduino Leonardo, and more.
+Over time the Arduino team released several different boards: Arduino Uno, Arduino Mega, Arduino Diecimila, Arduino Robot, Arduino Nano, Arduino Micro, Arduino Leonardo, Arduino MKR and more.

 Each board has it own use case.
 Arduino Nano and Arduino Micro for example are great for IoT, wearables and small devices.
 Arduino Mega has more memory and I/O pins than any other board.